June 24, 2013

 Advertisement

-The USDA maintained its forecast for 2024-’25 corn use in ethanol in its latest World Agricultural Supply and Demand Estimates report, released Jan.
-10. The forecast for 2024-’25 corn production was lowered, with the outlook for prices revised up.
+The USDA maintained its forecast for 2025-’26 corn use in ethanol production in its latest World Agricultural Supply and Demand Estimates report, released June12.
+The outlook for season-average corn prices was also unchanged.